-The mission of the Theosophical Society is to serve humanity by cultivating an ever-deepening understanding and realization of the Ageless Wisdom, spiritual self-transformation, and the unity of all life.
+The mission of the Theosophical Society is to serve humanity by cultivating an ever-deepening understanding and realization of Ageless Wisdom, spiritual self-transformation, and the unity of all life.

 The Theosophical Society is founded on various ideals, including the study of natural laws, the encouragement of philosophy and science, and the unification of humanity.
 The quote of their logo is “There is no religion higher than truth” with the symbols of several religions on it.

-The Theosophical Society based in Adyar campus is a peaceful and calm environment connected with nature, unique varieties of flora and fauna provide the perfect getaway free from the hustle and bustle of city life, we can monitor these quiet places on the way to Besant Nagar beach.
+The Theosophical Society based in the Adyar campus is a peaceful and calm environment connected with nature, unique varieties of flora and fauna provide the perfect getaway free from the hustle and bustle of city life, we can monitor these quiet places on the way to Besant Nagar beach.
 It’s a place to experience rhythmic bird calls, flowers, and a variety of trees dotted with vintage mansions.

 The buildings at the Theosophical Society follow European architecture.
-To represent universal brotherhood the Society has Temples and Shrines dedicated to various faiths like Shrines of Sikh Shrine, Hindu Temple – Bharata Samaja Temple called the ‘Temple of Light’, Buddist Shrine along with bodhi/banyan tree and lotus pond, Church of St Michael and All Angels and Zoroastrian Temple.
+To represent universal brotherhood the Society has Temples and Shrines dedicated to various faiths like Shrines of Sikh Shrine, the Hindu Temple – Bharata Samaja Temple called the ‘Temple of Light’, the Buddist Shrine along with bodhi/banyan tree and lotus pond, the Church of St Michael and All Angels and Zoroastrian Temple.
 The Adyar Library and Research Centre have a magnificent collection of books.

 The Huddleston Gardens of Theosophical Society has a distinctive collection of trees and trends us into tranquility.
 Most of the plants and trees here will be labeled here.

 This garden is situated along the Adyar river, which is also a major source of the region’s lush fauna.
-Well maintained and monitored place, this mini jungle is an awesome place for nature lovers.
+Well-maintained and monitored place, this mini jungle is an awesome place for nature lovers.

 Theosophical Society’s Old and Largest Banyan Tree – “Adyar Aala Maram”, or the Adyar Bodhi Tree:

 The center of attraction at The Theosophical Society inside the middle of the Theosophical Society’s amazing greenery campus resides the 450 years old and largest Banyan tree with roots covering 40,000 square feet.
 This Great Banyan tree is popularly called the “Adyar Aala Maram”, or the Adyar Bodhi tree is now fenced for its protection, is a true landmark of Chennai.
-Both western-style “Leadbeater Chambers” and Indian-style “Bhojanasala” accommodation are available.
+Both western-style “Leadbeater Chambers” and Indian-style “Bhojanasala” accommodations are available.

 The Adyar Library and Research Centre (ALRC) is one of the important aspects of the work at Adyar, both for members and for the public.